1jour1vin

 Bettane & Desseauve

-Rated estate (2025 guide) 5 stars (Exceptional producers, representing the absolute pinnacle of quality in France and worldwide)
+Rated estate (2025 guide) 5*Stars (Exceptional producers, those representing the absolute pinnacle of quality in France and around the world)

 About the estate:

-Gosset remains a small house in the world of Champagne giants, selling an average of one million bottles each year.
-At the head of the technical team is a dynamic duo consisting of Odilon de Varine and Gabrielle Malagu, who oversee a range that remains true to its fundamentals: freshness, liveliness, and minerality.
-To maintain this course despite recent climate changes and the higher maturity of the grapes, the house now favors Chardonnay in its blends, with a smaller proportion of Pinot Noir in order to maintain the consistent final taste.
-With its consistency and assertive style, the range, which offers numerous cuvées, including some from long-aged wines, deserved to be rewarded with an additional star.
-The house has joined the top of our hierarchy.
+Gosset remains a small house in the world of Champagne giants, selling an average of one million bottles annually.
+At the helm of the technical team is a dynamic duo—Odilon de Varine and Gabrielle Malagu—crafting a range that stays true to its core principles: freshness, liveliness, and minerality.
+To stay the course despite recent climate changes and the grapes’ increased ripeness, the house now favors Chardonnay in its blends, with a reduced proportion of Pinot Noir to maintain the consistent final flavor.
+Thanks to its consistency and assertive style, the range—which offers numerous cuvées, including some made from long-aged wines—deserved to be rewarded with an additional star.
+The winery has reached the pinnacle of our rankings.

 Hachette Wine Guide